mawds/r-programming-intro/_episodes/01-recap.md

 The `read_csv()` function is designed to read comma separated files (like the gapminder data).
 This isn't going to work for the CO<sub>2</sub> data.
 There are two different approaches we can use:

-* We can make use of the fact that each variable starts in the same column in each row; this data is called "fixed width", and can read with `read_fwf()`.
+* We can see that this data is 'fixed width' i.e. columns are not separated by a character like a comma, but data is padded with spaces so that the columns are always the same number of characters wide.
+Data formatted in this way is  called "fixed width", and can read with `read_fwf()`.
 If we consult the help file for this, fixed width data is described as "painful to parse because you need to describe the length of every field".
  * We can use the fact that there is at least one space between each variable.
 The data is tabular, so we use `read_table()`.